Graduate Funding Package:

 Graduate students, admitted under full-time status, will be offered a funding package at the time of admission.
 The purpose of the funding is to help meet some the financial needs for domestic graduate students.

-Domestic Health MA: MA fellowship (3 terms only in Year 1) + Health plan
+Domestic Health MA: MA fellowship (3 terms only in Year 1) + one-time Health bursary

-Domestic Health PhD: PhD fellowship and priority for TA employment (Years 1 - 6) + Health plan
+Domestic Health PhD: PhD fellowship (Year 1 - 5) and priority for TA employment (Years 1 - 6) + CUPE health benefits (if eligible)

 CONDITIONS: Funding is contingent on continuous registration as a full-time student, continued satisfactory academic performance, and fulfillment of any funding-related employment obligations.